JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

 Be shure, that this script file has execute permission, other set with chmod 755 qrdecode_mac.sh
+This command is also executed in the HWGUI sample program, so no "permission denied" message should not be appeared.

 Parameter <number of tries> limits the number of tries to read a valid QR code and to avoid an endeless loop.
 We suggest to start a test with 10 tries.
+You can increase the number of tries in the HWGUI sample program.

 The script terminates, if the QR or bar code is successfully read.

+The difference:
+On WIndows and LINUX the decode action is closed, if the "X" icon is pressed.
+There mutliple decode actions are possible and the results are collected in the output file.
+Here on MacOS, only one decode session per start by the "Scan" button of the sample program is possible.
+The action stops with successfull scan.
+If you want to scan more than one OR or bar code, add a loop around the decoding action.

 3.3) Compile HWGUI sample program